-When considering toddler food, pediatric nutritionists recommend that toddlers eat one to two ounces of meat, chicken, or fish daily, putting their well-earned teeth to use.
+Kids should never be on a Keto diet, but when considering toddler food, pediatric nutritionists recommend that toddlers eat one to two ounces of meat, chicken, or fish daily.
 When added to a diet of vegetables, fruit, and whole grains, meat offers a source for protein, iron, zinc, selenium, vitamins, and the healthy fats that help their brains develop.
 But it can be tough to understand what meat to offer a toddler, particularly given not only the sheer volume of options at the butcher counter, but also kid preferences, and safety concerns.

 “Provide tender, moist meats that are well cooked, not undercooked or rare, and that are in chunks larger than ¼ inch pieces,” says Nancy Z. Farrell, MS, a Fredericksburg, VA-based registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.